 An individual will be able to address a concern with compliance of this policy to the KHSC Privacy Officer.
-It is encouraged that concerns be dealt with through the local Privacy Officer, however if resolution is unsatisfactory, a complaint may be made to the Information & Privacy Commissioner/Ontario.
-The Commissioner is located at 2 Bloor St. E, Suite 1400, Toronto, ON, M4W 1A8; telephone (416) 326-3333 or 1-800-387-0073.
+It is encouraged that concerns be dealt with through the local Privacy Officer, however if resolution is unsatisfactory, a complaint may be made to the Information & Privacy Commissioner of Ontario.
+The Commissioner can be contacted by mail at 2 Bloor St. E, Suite 1400, Toronto, ON, M4W 1A8; by telephone (416) 326-3333 or 1-800-387-0073 or online at ipc.on.ca.